Materials-Consortia/optimade-python-tools/docs/use_cases/integrated.md

-# Customize OPTIMADE Python tools and integrate with an existing web application
+# Integrate with an existing web application

 OPTIMADE Python tools (OPT) can be run as a standalone web application that serves the OPTIMADE API based on a pre-configured MongoDB backend.
 In this document, we are going to use OPT differently and use it to add an OPTIMADE API implementation to an existing application with an existing Elasticsearch-based database.